svalinn/pydagmc/CODE_OF_CONDUCT.md

 ## Reporting

-If you witness or experience behavior that violates this Code of Conduct, please contact the [Admin](mailto:admin@nukehub.org).
+If you witness or experience behavior that violates this Code of Conduct, please contact [Paul Wilson](mailto:paul.wilson@wisc.edu).
 All reports will be kept confidential.

 ## Attribution